Non-archimedean tame topology and stably dominated types: Statement of the equivalence of categories

-Let $C_{VF}$ be the category of semi-algebraic subsets of $\std{V}$, $V$ an algebraic variety; the morphisms are pro-definable continuous maps.
+Let $C_{\VF}$ be the category \nomenclature{$C_{\VF}$}{the category of semi-algebraic subsets} of semi-algebraic subsets of $\std{V}$, with $V$ a quasi-projective variety over $F$; the morphisms are pro-definable continuous maps.
 We could also say that the objects are definable subsets of $V$, but the morphisms $U \to U'$ are still pro-definable continuous maps $\std{U} \to \std{U'}$.

-Let $C_\G$ be the category of definable subsets $X$ of $\G_\infty^w$ (for various definable finite sets $w$), with definable continuous maps.
-Any such map is piecewise given by an element of $\GL_n(\Qq)$ composed with a translation, and with coordinate projections and inclusions $x \mapsto (x, \infty)$ and $x \mapsto (x,0)$.
-(If $X$ is a definable subset of $\G_\infty^n$ with no irreducible components of dimension $<n$, and $Y \subseteq \G_\infty^{w}$, then any definable continuous map is piecewise given by an element of $\GL_n(\Qq)$ composed with a translation.)

-Let $C_\G^i$ be the category of separated $\G$-internal definable subsets $X$ of $\std{V}$ (for various varieties $V$) with definable continuous maps.
+Let $C_\G$ be the category of definable subsets $X$ of $\G_\infty^w$ (for various definable finite sets $w$), \nomenclature{$C_{\G}$}{the category of $\G$-sets} with definable continuous maps.
+Any such map is piecewise given by an element of $\GL_w(\Qq)$ composed with a translation, and with coordinate projections and inclusions $x \mapsto (x, \infty)$ and $x \mapsto (x,0)$.
+Let $C_\G^{i}$ be the category of topologically $\G$-internal subsets $X$ of $\std{V}$, for various varieties $V$, \nomenclature{$C_{\G}^i$}{the category of topologically $\G$-internal sets} with continuous definable maps.

-These categories can be viewed as ind-pro definable: more precisely $\mathrm{Ob}_C$ is an ind-definable set, and for $X,Y \in \mathrm{Ob}_C$, $\mathrm{Mor}(X,Y)$ is a pro-ind definable set.
+These categories can be viewed as ind-pro definable: more precisely $\mathrm{Ob}_C$ is an ind-definable set, and for $X,Y \in \mathrm{Ob}_C$, $\mathrm{Mor}(X,Y)$ is a pro-ind-definable set.
+The three categories admit natural functors to the category $\mathrm{TOP}$ of topological spaces with \nomenclature{$\mathrm{TOP}$}{the category of topological spaces} continuous maps.
 But usually we will be interested only in the subcategory consisting of $A$-definable objects and morphisms.
-It can be defined in the same way in the first place, only replacing ``definable'' by ``$A$-definable''.
+It can be defined in the same way as in the first place, only replacing \tcr{definability by $A$-definability}.
+We shall denote these categories by $C^A_{\VF}$, $C^A_\G$ and $C^{A, i}_\G$.

-The three categories admit natural functors to the category $\mathrm{TOP}$ of topological spaces with continuous maps.